pandenic/Telegram-bot-for-yandex-practicum-homework-status/README.md

 # Telegram bot for Yandex Practicum homework status

 ## Description
-The telegram bot provides the status of the last homework that has been sended for reviewing.
+The telegram bot provides the status of the last homework that has been sent for reviewing.

 ## Requirements
 Python 3.9